Advertiser Disclosure

 Top 10 Hotels Near the National Mall

-The National Mall is home to some of the most famous memorials, landmarks, and attractions that Washington, D.C. has to offer.
-To make sure you have enough time to explore as many sites as possible during your stay, cut down your commute and choose from any of the first-class hotels situated close by.
+The National Mall is home to some of the most famous memorials, landmarks, and attractions Washington, D.C., has to offer.
+To ensure you have enough time to explore as many sites as possible during your stay, cut down your commute and choose from any of these first-class hotels close by.

 Willard InterContinental Washington